TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/In-depth/Distributions/Index.rst

 installation of TYPO3.

-Installing Distributions with composer
+Installing Distributions with Composer
 ======================================

-To install the introduction package or any other distribution on a composer based installation use `composer require typo3/cms-introduction` (change the package name to the distribution you want).
+To install the Introduction Package or any other distribution on a Composer based installation use `composer require typo3/cms-introduction` (change the package name to the distribution you want).
 Afterwards use the following commands to activate the extension(s) via command line: